Emergency help is available if you or someone you know is in immediate crisis:

 - Call the National Suicide Prevention Lifeline at 1-800-273-8255.

 A student’s life can be stressful.
-As a student, faculty, or staff member, you may recognize a fellow Commodore in distress who may benefit from wellness support and professional resources.
+As a student, faculty, staff member, or family member you may recognize a fellow Commodore in distress who may benefit from wellness support and professional resources.

 We recommend the following process to help a student in distress: